-Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market prices.
 The group is exposed to various types of financial risks through its operations.
-The group's overall risk management is conducted by According to IFRS, market risks are divided into three types: currency risk, interest rate risk, and other price risks.
-The market risks that the central finance department, which identifies, evaluates, and, if necessary, hedges financial risks in close collaboration with the primarily affect the group consist of interest rate risks, currency risks, and price risks.
-The group's objective is to manage and control operational units.
-Risk management covers both overall risk management and specific areas, such as currency risk, interest rate risk, and market risks within established parameters while optimising the outcome of risk-taking within defined limits.
-These parameters are set the placement of excess liquidity.
-The CFO is responsible for operational risk management, and evaluation is conducted by the board. with the aim that market risks in the short term (6-12 months) should only marginally affect the group's results and financial position.
-Credit risk However, in the longer term, persistent changes in exchange rates, interest rates, and electricity prices will have an impact on the consolidated results.
+The group's overall risk management is conducted by the central finance department, which identifies, evaluates, and, if necessary, hedges financial risks in close collaboration with the operational units.
+Risk management covers both overall risk management and specific areas, such as currency risk, interest rate risk, and the placement of excess liquidity.
+The CFO is responsible for operational risk management, and evaluation is conducted by the board.

+- Credit risk

-- Liquidity and financing risk - Market risk
+- Liquidity and financing risk

+- Market risk